All Guides About Start Here

 Content

-Paste a blog post URL, get a formatted LinkedIn carousel PDF ready to upload.
-Founders want to repurpose content across channels but hate the manual formatting.
-Priced at $29/month or per conversion, strong Product Hunt launch potential.
+Paste a blog post link, get back a formatted LinkedIn slideshow PDF you can upload.
+Founders want to reuse their content across different platforms but hate doing the formatting by hand.
+Charge $29 a month or per conversion.
+Strong launch potential on Product Hunt.

 Low competition 3 weeks $19–$29/mo